You can connect your Amazon Echo Show, Fire TV, or Fire Tablet to your Ring device and use Alexa voice commands to do the following and more:

 - Alexa, go Home.

 Note: "Front Door" is an example and may differ from the location labels that you assigned to your device(s) during setup.
-Other examples - backyard, side door, garage, etc.
+Other examples - back garden, side door, garage, etc.

-If you have an Echo Show, Fire TV, or Fire Tablet and a Ring Protect subscription, you can ask Alexa to play the most recent motion clip captured by your Ring camera.
+If you have a compatible Echo device with a screen display, Fire TV, or Fire Tablet and a Ring Protect subscription, you can ask Alexa to play the most recent motion clip captured by your Ring Video Doorbell or Security Camera.

 To view and control the recording, you can say: